florian-rieder/galactic-unicorn-web-sdk/README.md

-# Galactic Unicorn Coinflip Web SDK
+# Galactic Unicorn Web SDK

 Browser-based SDK for developing Lua scripts for the Galactic Unicorn handheld: it combines an emulator, an in-browser editor, and serial-style console output so you can iterate without reflashing hardware on every change.